underscorelior/unisearch/README.md

 A majority of data was taken from the [IPEDS database](https://nces.ed.gov/ipeds/), which is an extremeley annoying database to work with.
 I tried to simplify the parts that I specifically needed in [data_info.md].
 Data was exported from MS Access (stupid) to SQLite.

 Icons and favicon are from [Lucide Ionicons](https://lucide.dev/icons).

+Some logos come from [logo.dev](https://logo.dev/), others are favicons.

 ## Tech Stack